Manage persistent state directories for bash scripts

 Suggestions

-Remove the 'When to Use This Skill' section and best practices list—these are obvious to Claude and waste tokens.
+Remove the 'When to Use This Skill' section and best practices list—Claude can infer when state management is appropriate and these bash conventions are well-known.

 | Dimension | Reasoning | Score |